Solar physics

+Solar irradiance spectrum showing the intensity of sunlight across wavelengths, comparing direct solar radiation above Earth's atmosphere (yellow) and at sea level (red).
+Atmospheric absorption bands are visible, shaped by gases in the atmosphere.

 Solar physics is the branch of astrophysics that specializes in the study of the Sun.
 It intersects with many disciplines of pure physics and astrophysics.

 Because the Sun is uniquely situated for close-range observing (other stars cannot be resolved with anything like the spatial or temporal resolution that the Sun can), there is a split between the related discipline of observational astrophysics (of distant stars) and observational solar physics.

 The study of solar physics is also important as it provides a "physical laboratory" for the study of plasma physics.

 History

 Ancient times

 Babylonians were keeping a record of solar eclipses, with the oldest record originating from the ancient city of Ugarit, in modern-day Syria.
 This record dates to about 1300 BC.
 Ancient Chinese astronomers were also observing solar phenomena (such as solar eclipses and visible sunspots) with the purpose of keeping track of calendars, which were based on lunar and solar cycles.
 Unfortunately, records kept before 720 BC are very vague and offer no useful information.
 However, after 720 BC, 37 solar eclipses were noted over the course of 240 years.